- Chart

 Strengths

-- Diversified product portfolio
+- Diversified product portfolio across multiple therapeutic areas and vaccines.

-- Strong R&D capabilities
+- Strong R&D capabilities and a promising pipeline of innovative drugs.

-- Global presence and distribution network
+- Global presence and established distribution networks.

 Weaknesses